 Detoxing From Social Media

 Does every trip have to be transformative?
-Yes, vacations should be filled with experiences that broaden our perspectives and take us out of our comfort zone, but shouldn’t we also learn to clear our minds and detach from social media?
+Vacations should be filled with experiences that broaden our perspectives and take us out of our comfort zone, but shouldn’t we also learn to clear our minds and detach from social media?

 I am guilty of not being able to do absolutely nothing while on vacation….

-If you are having any of the feelings below you should give some thought into taking a social media vacation or a 30 day social media detox.
+If you are having any of the feelings below you should give some thought into taking a social media detox or a 30 day stint off of social media.

 - Lack of enjoyment